krabuchi/js-algo-and-ds/Data_Structures/ReadMe.md

     * Not recommended for search and insertions;

 ## Doubly Linked List
-    * Every List has a head, a tail a next and a previous property *
+    * Every List has a head, a tail a next and a previous property
     * Takes more memory than Singly Linked List

 ## Stack
 ## Queue
 ## Binary Tree

+## Binary Heaps
+    - Heap is tree structure similar to binary tree.
+    - all children are smaller than maxBinaryHeap.
+    - all children are larger than minBinaryHeap.
+    - binary heap is as compact as possible(least amount of space).
+    - left children always fill out first.
+    - no implied ordering between siblings.
+    - used to implement Priority Queues.

 _Copy paste code in the browser console and run_